overlay-market/OIPs/notes/note-8.md

 ![Image of Twap Attack With Spread Plot](../assets/oip-1/twap_attack_spread.png)

 *NOTE: There is a possible attack on others positions: user manipulates the spot price to cause other user's queued OI to settle at a worse price than they would have had otherwise.
 This grief attack doesn't cause any profit for the user who is causing it however so it's a complete burning of capital.
 Given liquid spot markets take significant amounts of capital to manipulate, it seems unlikely we should be overly concerned about this griefing attack.*
+*
+* -->

 ## Calibrating \\( S \\)

 The value of \\( S \\) effectively provides an envelope around the bid-ask spread.
-Tuning this to be better for higher frequency traders (smaller value) needs to be balanced against the risk associated with traders profiting from information not yet known to the entire market.
+Tuning this to be better for higher frequency traders (smaller value) needs to be balanced against the risk associated with traders profiting from information not yet known to the market contract.